Sender Reputation: How to Avoid Spam Folder Placement

 Sender Reputation: Be a Good Sender

-The first step to fixing your email deliverability is to assess your sender reputation.
+The first step to fixing your email deliverability is checking your sending infrastructure and email authentication.

 Mailbox providers take the filtering decisions based on your sender reputation.
 Senders with a good reputation get their emails delivered, and senders with low reputation either get their emails filtered to the junk folder or blocked at the gateway.